A business budget estimates an organization's revenue and expenses over a specific period of time.

-The basic process of planning a budget involves listing the business's fixed and variable costs on a monthly basis and then deciding on the allocation of funds to reflect the business's goals.
-(For more on fixed and variable costs, see Breakeven Analysis.)
+The basic process of planning a budget involves listing your business's fixed and variable costs on a monthly basis and then deciding on the allocation of funds to reflect goals.

 Businesses often use special types of budgets to assess specific areas of operation.
-A cash flow budget, for instance, projects your business's cash inflows and outflows over a certain period of time.
+A cash flow budget, for example, projects your business's cash inflows and outflows over a certain period of time.
 Its main use is to predict your business's ability to take in more cash than it pays out.

 Most businesses have fixed costs that are independent of sales revenue, such as: